apache/spark/docs/spark-connect-overview.md

 </div>

-And if you write your own program, create a Spark Session as shown in this example:
+And if you write your own program, create a Spark session as shown in this example:

 <div class="codetabs">